jelizaga/terminally.js/README.md

 #### changeDefaultTypingDelay()
 Change the default typing delay to a different integer.
 Delay is measured in milliseconds.
 The default typing delay is `50`:

+### Running the Terminal

+#### runTerminal()
+Once you've written your terminal's 'script' with the above commands, execute the runTerminal() command to have it all perform sequentially!

 ## Misc.
 Make sure your **terminally.js** text is in a **monospace font** for maximum authenticity.
 Or don't,